lauirene/cse428/README.md

 <br>
 The output is saved in the [output] directory, where the model is saved under ``model`` subdir, the log info is saved under ``log`` subdir, and the tensorboard is saved in ``tensorboard``. <br>
 The best model is saved as model_best.pth.tar, which is selected by validation loss.
 You can modify it based on your expertise and tasks. <br>
-You can use ``tensorboard --logdir="tensorboard" --port 10000`` to track the fine-tuning status from the tensorboard monitor webpage from browser.
+You can use ``tensorboard --logdir="tensorboard" --port 10000`` to track the fine-tuning status from the tensorboard monitor webpage from browser. <br>
+Please make sure you include at least **batch_size*num_gpu** examples in the training directory, otherwise the training will crash because there is no example for even one batch training.

 #### Example command
 ```